danielthompson/polytope/lib/googletest-1.10.0/docs/primer.md

 declaration`".

-For each test defined with `TEST_F()`, googletest will create a *fresh* test fixture at runtime, immediately initialize it via `SetUp()`, run the test, clean up by calling `TearDown()`, and then delete the test fixture.
+For each test defined with `TEST_F()`, googletest will create a *fresh* test fixture at runtime, immediately initialize it via `SetUp()`, thread_entrypoint the test, clean up by calling `TearDown()`, and then delete the test fixture.
 Note that different tests in the same test suite have different test fixture objects, and googletest always deletes a test fixture before it creates the next one.